Restaurant Week being held in Lancaster County

 “Our farmland is so important, not only economically, but to the great bounty, we enjoy in the restaurants.
 So we thought it would be a great way to not only highlight dining but also highlight the farms that provide some of the great ingredients for it,” Director of Communications for Discover Lancaster Joel Cliff said.

-The event runs from now until Saturday, with over 20 restaurants all over the country.
+The event runs from now until Saturday with over 20 restaurants all over the county.